García slam for Rangers in 13-2 win to avoid sweep by Astros

+ARLINGTON, Texas (AP) — All-Star rookie slugger Adolis García keeps working to adjust as the league makes adjustments to him, and his grand slam helped the Texas Rangers avoid being swept again.

+“I’ve been working on hitting the ball in my zone, and focusing on making sure that I don’t miss my pitch,” the Cuban outfielder said through a translator.
+“That’s basically what I’ve been trying to do lately, and it seems to be working.”

-ARLINGTON, Texas (AP) — Adolis García hit the first grand slam by a Texas batter in almost two years and DJ Peters had a massive homer while driving in three runs as the rebuilding Rangers avoided being swept by Houston again, beating the AL West-leading Astros 13-2 in the series finale Sunday.
+García went deep the opposite way for the second game in a row, going to right field this time for the first grand slam by a Texas batter in almost two years, and DJ Peters had a massive homer while driving in three runs as the rebuilding Rangers beat the AL West-leading Houston Astros 13-2 in the series finale Sunday.

 García’s 29th homer came during an eight-run outburst in the fifth, the highest-scoring inning for the last-place Rangers this season.
 Peters led it off with a towering 450-foot drive to straightaway center field that made it 6-2 and chased Houston starter Zack Greinke (11-5).

+“A weird one,” Greinke said.
+“I felt like we had a good game plan, but they were really good today.”

 Taylor Hearn (4-4) pitched a career-high 6 2/3 innings with six strikeouts and no walks to win his second consecutive start.
-The big left-hander allowed two runs and six hits.
+The big left-hander, who has long expressed his desire to being a starter and is getting that opportunity, allowed two runs and six hits.

 Hearn retired the first 12 batters he faced before Yordan Álvarez opened the fifth with his 28th homer, a shot pulled to right that ricocheted high off the foul pole.
 It was the sixth homer in nine games for Álvarez.